microsoft/Trieste/samples/shrubbery/README.md

 # `shrubbery`

+**This sample assumes that you know a little bit of how Trieste works!
+See the [infix](../infix) sample to learn more of the basics.**

 This sample implements a parser for (a subset of) [shrubbery notation](https://plt.cs.northwestern.edu/pkg-build/doc/shrubbery/index.html).
 Shrubbery notation is not a language per se, but a set of